-If you're curious about your customers' thoughts and opinions about your company, it's best to ask them yourself rather than waiting for them to reach out or post a public online review -- which may be negative and end up harming your reputation.
+If you're curious about your customers' thoughts and opinions about your company, it's best to ask them yourself instead of waiting for them to reach out or post a review online.

-The perfect way to gauge customer satisfaction in a way that is both private and actionable is by sending out a customer satisfaction survey.
-These surveys are simple for your customers to fill out and can be analyzed to help you gain important insights about your customers' experiences.
+The perfect way to gauge customer satisfaction is to send out a customer satisfaction survey, which is simple for your customers to fill out and can be analyzed to help you gain important insights into your customer’s experiences.

 Purpose of Customer Satisfaction Survey

-Customer satisfaction surveys are surveys that track how delighted your customers are by your company or a certain experience with your company.
-Based on these results, you can measure customer satisfaction score (CSAT) which determines a customer's satisfaction with your company, typically on a scale of 1-10.
+Customer satisfaction surveys track how delighted your customers are with your company or an experience with your company.
+You can use results to measure customer satisfaction score (CSAT), which typically lies on a scale of 1-10.

 Analyzing customer responses to questions and CSATs can help you calculate how customer satisfaction has changed over time and how you can make changes to improve the customer experience.

 However, there are several mistakes you can make in your surveys that can make your results unhelpful and make it challenging for your customers to give accurate responses or understand what you’re asking them.